edf-hpc/lpprof/docs/source/lpprof.md

 This metric uses hardware counters that are available on modern Intel CPU at least from Sandy-Bridge to Kaby-Lake architectures.
 It is computed as the following ratio :
 (ITLB_MISSES.WALK_DURATION + DTLB_MISSES.WALK_DURATION)*100 / cycles

-## Estimated MPI communication time
-Elapsed time mutltiplied by occurence rate of libmpi.so samples.

 # OPTIONS